Let Oomnitza be your single source of truth!

 - Click Add new variable (+).

-- Enter RFPIO.Subdomain as the variable name.
+- Enter RFPIO.Subdomain as the variable key.

 Adding the credentials